Small Front Porch Ideas

 To make the porch into an outside living space, use a large outdoor carpet.
 A larger carpet avoids looking like a front door welcome mat.
 The larger carpet grounds the space as all the other elements touch it.

 Here are a bunch of other beautiful Outdoor Garden Ideas.
-Grab a coffee sit out on your deck and Enjoy!

 Join us the last Friday of each month for a different Inspired Makers Challenge